A simple guide to help property buyers pick what is best for their needs.

 Utility and maintenance bills

-As SoHo, SoVo and SoFo come under a commercial title, the utility rates tend to be more expensive compared to residential properties.
+Since SoHo, SoVo, and SoFo are commercial properties, the utility rates are higher than for residential properties.
 This is because they are subject to numerous utility and tax charges such as telephone bills, commercial assessments, as well as quit rents following commercial property laws.
-For example, the electricity tariff for commercial property is potentially 30% to 50% more expensive than for residential property.
+For example, the electricity tariff for commercial property is potentially 30% to 50% more expensive than for residential rate.
 According to Tenaga Nasional Berhad (TNB), residential properties are charged an electricity tariff of only RM0.218 per kWh, while low-voltage commercial properties are charged RM0.435 per kWh for the first 200kWh – nearly double the rate.

-Legal protection and Sale and Purchase Agreements (SPA)
+Legal protection & Sale and Purchase Agreements (SPA)

-Buyers need to be aware that SoFo and SoVo units do not have the standard Sale and Purchase Agreements.
+The conventional Sale and Purchase Agreements do not apply to SoFo and SoVo units, which buyers should be aware of.
 This is because they are not regulated under the HDA.
 Instead, the terms of the purchase of commercial properties are drafted by developers’ lawyers.

 Nevertheless, SoHo has the usual standard SPA as it is covered under the HDA.
 If a buyer purchases a SoHo unit, their rights will be protected under the HDA, such as receiving running water and electricity supply to constitute vacant possession.
-This is because these properties are usually wholly or partially used for residential purposes.
+This is due to the fact that these properties are typically used exclusively or primarily for residential purposes.

 If an individual decides to purchase a SoFo or SoVo unit, they need to sign non-standard SPAs with the developers, which remain excluded from protection under the HDA.
 This means that it will be more challenging for buyers to claim against any defects in common facilities for SoFo or SoVo units, and is subject to dealings with the developer.
 If SoFo and SoVo are meant for permanent residential usage, they will fall under the control of local authorities – clearly defined under the National Land Code in regards to residential usage on commercial land.